Driving Safely in Severe Weather

 It’s always a good idea to have an alternative route to follow in case the one you’re planning to use gets blocked or is too dangerous to travel.
 Even if it takes a little longer to reach your destination, it’s the right move to ensure that you and your passengers remain safe.

-Sometimes it’s best just to pull off the road if rain, snow, fog, or other bad weather driving is too heavy to safely navigate.
+Sometimes it’s best to pull off the road if rain, snow, fog, or other bad weather is too heavy to safely navigate.
 If this happens, you may not know how long it will be before you’re able to resume your journey.
-Keeping a “survival” kit in the car will give you a means to stay safe while you wait it out.
+Keeping a “survival kit” in the car will give you a means to stay safe while you wait it out.
 Some of the things to keep handy in your backseat or trunk are:

 With supplies on hand, you should be ready to spend a few hours until you can get back on the roads or until help arrives.
 If it seems as if you’ll be stranded for longer, be sure to ration your supplies as necessary.
 By following these driver’s safety tips for bad weather driving, you’ll be ready for any situation that crosses your path!

 Thanks to Texas Defensive Driving and the National Drivers Safety Services for the helpful tips!
-Here are some additional tips that your friends at McMinn think should be kept on your radar!
+Here are some additional tips to keep on your radar!